HannaRV/subscription-dashboard/vision.md

 - Make informed decisions about which services to keep

 **Typical characteristics:**
-- Has 5-15 active subscriptions
+- Has several active subscriptions
 - Uses streaming services, software tools, gym memberships, etc.
 - Wants to budget and reduce unnecessary spending
 - Comfortable using web applications